 context = format_docs(docs)

-format_docs joins all retrieved chunk texts with double newlines into a single context string passed to the prompt.
+format_docs joins all the retrieved chunk texts with double newlines into a single context string for the prompt.

 Assembling the Chain